Skip to main content

 How Common Is Binge Drinking?

-• Preteens and Teens: Rates of binge drinking among young people have been steadily decreasing in the last decade.
-Still, according to 2022 data from the Monitoring the Future survey, 2.2% of 8th graders, 5.9% of 10th graders, and 12.6% of 12th graders reported binge drinking in the past 2 weeks.5
+• Preteens and Teens: Rates of binge drinking among young people are steadily decreasing.
+Still, according to 2023 data from the Monitoring the Future survey, 2.0% of 8th graders, 5.4% of 10th graders, and 10.2% of 12th graders reported binge drinking in the past 2 weeks.5

-• Older Adults: About 9.7% of adults ages 65 and older reported binge drinking in the past month.4 Binge drinking among this age group is of particular concern because many older adults use medications that can interact with alcohol, have health conditions that can be exacerbated by alcohol, and may be more susceptible to alcohol-related falls and other accidental injuries.
+• Older Adults: According to the 2023 NSDUH, about 12.0% of adults ages 65 and older reported binge drinking in the past month.4 Binge drinking among this age group is of particular concern because many older adults use medications that can interact with alcohol, have health conditions that can be exacerbated by alcohol, and may be more susceptible to alcohol-related falls and other accidental injuries.

 • Women: Studies show that among U.S. women who drink, approximately 1 in 4 have engaged in binge drinking in the last month, averaging about three binge episodes per month and five drinks per binge episode.These trends are concerning because women are at increased risk for health problems related to alcohol misuse.